sthachils/sine_function/S20150123_52bit/ReadMe.txt

-Note: This code was done with inspiration from Johhny Öberg, KTH in Jan 2015. https://people.kth.se/~johnnyob/
+Note 1: This code was done with inspiration from Johhny Öberg, KTH in Jan 2015. https://people.kth.se/~johnnyob/ Note 2: The main intent of this repo is documentation.
+Hence binary file such as *.pptx is checked-in.